A live video recording can be found on Mahogany Opera’s YouTube channel here.

 A Snappy Opera can be produced very simply with minimal props, or with a full elaborate set and costumes where time and resources allows.
 They can be performed in any kind of space – classroom, hall or theatre – either on their own or as part of as set of works.

-Snappy Operas continues to flourish, with various performances of many of the operas continuing even through the pandemic up and down the UK.
+Snappy Operas continues to flourish, with various performances of many of the operas continuing through 2021 and 2022.

 ‘A key element in our music strategy is for students to work with professional artists, to perform in inspiring venues and to experience a professional rehearsal process – this project delivered that in spades!’